 In order to maximize the quality of the learning experience offered at Hawthorn and maintain the quality of our academic program and success of our students, Hawthorn has adopted the following break between courses policy:

-- A Hawthorn student will be allowed a break for a period of ten (10) days between courses; The break between courses begins on the day the student receives their final graded assignment.
+- A Hawthorn student will be allowed a break for a period of ten (10) days between courses.
+The break between courses begins on the day students receive their final graded assignment.
 Students do not have to wait for a conference (if required) or for the course to be finalized.

 - Students who do not register for a subsequent course within the break and who do not request additional time may wish to consider a Leave of Absence;